Welcome, I’m Deb

 What are your qualifications?

-I hold a Masters Degree in Clinical Counselling and postgraduate qualifications in Trauma Counselling and am currently studying for a postgraduate certificate in Clinical Supervision.
+I hold a Master's Degree in Clinical Counselling and have postgraduate qualifications in Trauma Counselling, and Hakomi Foundation.
+I also hold a postgraduate certificate in Clinical Supervision.
 I am registered and accredited in the UK with the British Association of Counselling and Psychotherapy (BACP) and in Australia with the Psychotherapy and Counselling Federation of Australia (PACFA).
-Both organisations have a strong Code of Ethics which I am obligated to adhere to.
+Both organisations have a strong Code of Ethics, which I am obligated to adhere to.

 What about confidentiality?